 There is an ever-increasing need for advanced batteries for portable electronics, such as phones, cameras, and music players, but also to power electric vehicles and to facilitate the distribution and storage of energy derived from renewable energy sources.
 But, once a battery fails, there are no corrective measures—how do you look inside a battery without destroying it?

-Now, researchers at NYU, Cambridge University, and Stony Brook University have developed a methodology, based on magnetic resonance imaging (MRI), to do just that.
+Now, researchers at Cambridge University, Stony Brook University, and New York University have developed methodology, based on magnetic resonance imaging (MRI), to do just that.
 Their technique, which is described in the journal Nature Materials, also creates the possibility of improving battery performance and safety by serving as a diagnostic of its internal workings.

 MRI has been extremely successful in the medical field for visualizing disorders and assessing the body’s response to therapy.
 However, MRI is not typically used in the presence of a lot of metal, a primary component in many batteries.
 This is because conducting surfaces effectively block the radio frequency fields that are used in MRI to see beneath surfaces or inside the human body.

 The researchers, however, turned this limitation into a virtue.
 Because radio frequency fields do not penetrate metals, one can actually perform very sensitive measurements on the surfaces of the conductors.
 In the case of the popular lithium-ion batteries, for example, the team was able to directly visualize the build-up of lithium metal deposits on the electrodes after charging the battery.
 Such deposits can also detach from the surface, eventually leading to overheating, battery failure, and – in some cases – to fire or explosion.

 Visualizing small changes on the surface of the batteries’ electrodes allows, in principle, for the testing of many different battery designs and materials under normal operating conditions.